tor4z/nasm_training/README.md

 does not recognize these section names as being special, and indeed will strip off the leading period of any section name that has one.

+### Repeat String Operation Prefix

+Repeats a string instruction the number of times specified in the count register ((E)CX) or until the indicated condition of the
+ZF flag is no longer met.
+The REP (repeat), REPE (repeat while equal), REPNE (repeat while not equal), REPZ (repeat while zero), and REPNZ (repeat while not zero) mnemonics are prefixes that can be added to one of the string instructions.
+The REP prefix can be added to the INS, OUTS, MOVS, LODS, and STOS instructions, and the REPE, REPNE, REPZ, and REPNZ prefixes can be added to the
+CMPS and SCAS instructions.
+(The REPZ and REPNZ prefixes are synonymous forms of the REPE and REPNE prefixes, respectively.)
+The behavior of the REP prefix is undefined when used with non-string instructions.
+[More detail](https://c9x.me/x86/html/file_module_x86_id_279.html)